AirtrafficAnalysisGroup/Economy/README.md

 # Economy

-The Quandl database :
-Link for python package installation is https://pypi.python.org/pypi/Quandl I used the "pip install quandl" and the pip I used was from Anaconda3 library.
+The source of data is the Bureau of Labor Statistics http://www.bls.gov/ .